 Emergency and pre-emergency demand response dispatched during a load management event by PJM are eligible to receive emergency energy payments if registered under the full program option.
-The full program option includes an energy payment for load reductions during a pre-emergency or emergency event for demand response events and capacity payments.77 There are 98.6 percent of nominated MW for the 2024/2025 Delivery Year registered under the full program option.
-There are 1.4 percent of nominated MW for the 2024/2025 Delivery Year registered as capacity only option.
+The full program option includes an energy payment for load reductions during a pre-emergency or emergency event for demand response events and capacity payments.74 There are 98.9 percent of nominated MW for the 2024/2025 Delivery Year registered under the full program option.
+There are 1.1 percent of nominated MW for the 2024/2025 Delivery Year registered as capacity only option.
 Demand resources clear the capacity market like all other capacity resources and the dispatch of demand resources should not trigger a scarcity event.
 The strike price is set by the CSP before the delivery year starts and cannot be changed during the delivery year.
 The demand resource energy payments are equal to the higher of hourly zonal LMP or a strike price energy offer made by the participant, including a dollar per MWh minimum dispatch price and an associated shutdown cost.
 Demand resources should not be permitted to offer above \$1,000 per MWh without cost justification or to include a shortage penalty in the offer.
-FERC has stated clearly that demand resources in the capacity market must verify costs above \$1,000 per MWh, unless they are capacity only: "We clarify, however, that reforms adopted in this Final Rule, which provide that resources are eligible to submit cost-based incremental energy offers in excess of \$1,000/MWh and require that those offers be verified, do not apply to capacity-only demand response resources that do not submit incremental energy offers in energy markets."78 PJM interprets the scarcity pricing rules to allow a maximum DR energy price of \$1,849 per MWh for the 2021/2022 Delivery
+FERC has stated clearly that demand resources in the capacity market must verify costs above \$1,000 per MWh, unless they are capacity only: "We clarify, however, that reforms adopted in this Final Rule, which provide that resources are eligible to submit cost-based incremental energy offers in energy markets."75 PJM interprets the scarcity pricing rules to allow a maximum DR energy price of \$1,849 per MWh for the 2021/2022 Delivery Year.76 77 Demand resources registered with the